Alvorecer721/ML_course/projects/project1/grading_tests/INSTRUCTIONS.md

-# Tests for project 1
+clear# Tests for project 1

 We provide some tests to check your submission.
 Clone the course repository and run them from this directory: